Every man should strive to improve his reproductive health, but to do so, it’s useful to know how it functions.

 What does your semen say about your health?

-Semen speaks a lot about a man’s health, which is why you shouldn’t ignore changes when you see them.
-Generally speaking, healthy ejaculatory fluid is cloudy white or grey with a jelly-like consistency, which you can easily notice in coitus interruptus instances.
+Semen speaks a lot about a man’s health, so you shouldn’t ignore changes you notice.
+Healthy ejaculatory fluid is cloudy white or grey with a jelly-like consistency, which you can easily notice in coitus interruptus instances.

 In some men, semen may be yellowish.
 Normal semen usually has a bleach-like smell due to its pH value.
 Bear in mind that although it’s normal for semen to have the off-white appearance, pronounced yellow color may indicate the presence of infection like STD.
 The same applies to men with green semen.